-- NLBMDA is concerned about the growing "skills gap" in the nation's workforce and the negative effects it is having on residential construction. - NLBMDA supports the Perkins Act that provides federal support to state and local career technical education (CTE) programs. - NLBMDA supports proposals to expand vocational training, apprenticeships and work-based learning. - NLBMDA supports laws that provide vocational training for prisoners in an effort to fill in-demand jobs and reduce recidivism rates.
+- NLBMDA is concerned about the growing "skills gap" in the nation's workforce and the negative effects it is having on residential construction. - NLBMDA supports the Perkins Act that provides federal support to state and local career technical education (CTE) programs.

+- NLBMDA supports proposals that expand vocational training, apprenticeships and workbased learning. - NLBMDA supports laws that provide vocational training for prisoners in an effort to fill in-demand jobs and reduce recidivism rates. - NLBMDA opposes federal regulations that prohibit or restrict employers from entering into non-compete agreements with their employees, or any similar restrictions on business owners as sellers of a business.